shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 Now let us explore these tools in detail,

 #### 1. Target
 The Target tool gives you an overview of your target application's content and functionality, and lets you drive key parts of your testing workflow.
-Target tool consists of three tabs, that are as follows :
+The target tool consists of three tabs, that are as follows :

 - Site Map
 - Scope